storj-thirdparty/uplink-python/docs/library.md

 #### Description:

-parse_access function to parses serialized access grant string there is no pre-requisites required for this function.\
+parse_access function to parses serialized access grant string there are no pre-requisites required for this function.\
-this function accepts one argument serialized access String which is returned by access_serialize function it returns an access object on successful execution which can be used to call other functions which are bound to it.\
+this function accepts one argument serialized access String which is returned by access_serialize function, it returns an access object on successful execution which can be used to call other functions which are bound to it.\
 This should be the main way to instantiate an access grant for opening a project.

 #### Arguments: